Vivan24/Hangman_Project/README.md

 # Hangman Project

-Project made with Python (3.8 in Nix Beta)
+* Project made with Python (3.8 in Nix Beta)
-Ran on Repl.it website--browser based code editor--as seen in screenshots (although not required to use this)
+* Ran on Repl.it website--browser based code editor--as seen in screenshots (although not required to use this)

+## Quick Summary

+This program runs the hangman game although with 7 lives.
+It allows you to guess the word by using your letters

-## Description
+## Overview

 **INTRODUCTION:**

     When first started, the program should look something like this:

 ![Screenshot 2022-03-17 10 01 07 PM](https://user-images.githubusercontent.com/101522498/158925616-6fcc12f8-3c92-4f60-8ed0-412dc3698aaa.png)

 ![Screenshot 2022-03-17 10 07 00 PM](https://user-images.githubusercontent.com/101522498/158925612-786a2c40-a7db-4dee-8003-ec439ded88c0.png)